Vladimir-csp/xdg-terminal-exec/README.md

 (execution argument will be omitted).
 Although in this case it is recommended to use `--` if the terminal handles it correctly.

+### Additional argument keys

+Implementations should expect these keys prefixed with `X-` while the spec is in proposed status.

+If argument expects a value and is defined as ending with `=`, value should be appended to the same argument without a whitespace.

+- `AppIdArg=` - argument to set `app-id` (Wayland).
+- `ClassArg=` - argument to set `WM_CLASS` (X11).
+- `IdFallback=` - boolean, allow fallback between `AppIdArg` and `ClassArg` if requested one is not supported but other one is.
+Default: `false`
+- `TitleArg=` - argument to set window title.
+- `DirArg=` - argument to set working directory.
+- `HoldArg=` - argument to hold terminal open after requested command exits.

+Since terminal emulators have varying set of features, any option support is considred best effort.
 Whether launched terminal process waits for command to finish or exits immediately (i.e. after sending IPC request to a master process) is not defined by the this spec.
 Some IPC-using terminals provide separate entries or [actions](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s11.html) for launching separate processes without IPC.

 ## Syntax

 ```
-xdg-terminal-exec [command [arguments]]
+xdg-terminal-exec [-[-]options ...] [command [arguments ...]]
 ```

-If run without any arguments, only the terminal itself (value of `Exec=`) is executed.
+A set of arguments each starting with `-` and located at the beginning of the input command line is considered to be options processed by the implementation and should always be discarded from the resulting command line, inlcuding `-e` or any matching execution argument.
+Option processing should end on `--`, `-e`, or matching execution argument.

+Each option should be monolithic: as a single argument, value (if applicable) delimited by `=`.
+Recognized options:

+- `--app-id=`
+- `--class=`
+- `--id-fallback`
+- `--title=`
+- `--dir=`
+- `--hold`

+Requested options then translated into arguments according to the keys existing in the terminal's Desktop Entry (or discarded otherwise).

-If a command (with or witout its arguments) is given, then values of both `Exec=` and `X-ExecArg=` (if not explicitly empty) are used, along with provided command and arguments that are transmitted as is.
+If a command (with or witout its arguments) is given, and `ExecArg=` key is not explicitly empty, then the value `ExecArg=` (defaulting to `-e`) is appended as the next argument.

-If `-e` or matching execution argument is given explicitly as the first argument on the command line, it should be discarded for backwards compatibility with software that hardcodes these arguments.
+Next the command and arguments are passed as is.

 The resulting command is executed without forking.